ZhouJiaHuan/gesture_recognition/README.md

 - get a sequence of frames from the depth camera (eg., realsense), including the color frame and depth frame
 - extract the skeletons informations with `openpose body-25` model or `trt-pose body-18` model.
-- track person with specified feature. using features extracted with `SURF` for higher speed and features extracted with dlib face module for higher accuracy
+- track person with specified feature and DIoU. using features extracted with `SURF` for higher speed and features extracted with dlib face module for higher accuracy.
 - parse the 3-d location of the 25 body key points from realsense camera
 - predict the gestures from fixed length of frames (eg., 30 frames) with LSTM model